taljacob2/class/docs/DefineYourOwnObject.md

-# Define You Own Object
+# Define Your Own Object

 Use the [Object](src/lib/oop/Object/Object.r) object to implement your own objects.